ka2hyeon/lee-sangil.github.io/blog/_posts/_ThePowerOfConnectedness.md

 layout: default
 ---

-Connectedness is crucial for leadership and mentorship.
+Connectedness is crucial for leadership and mentoring.
 The feeling of connectedness can be cultivated by meditation.
 Here is how it manifested in my life.